 The first Warwick Children’s Book Festival was held in September 2005 at Stanley-Deming Park in Warwick, NY.
 So well-received, it was clear the Festival would have to become a Warwick tradition.
 After a six-year hiatus during which Albert Wisner Public Library conceived, designed, built and relocated to a beautiful new building, the Festival resumed in 2011.
 Presented by the Library — named Best Small Library in America 2016 by Library Journal — the Festival is sponsored by the Albert Wisner Public Library Foundation, Library benefactors Glenn P. and Susan D. Dickes, the Village of Warwick and others.
 A portion of the proceeds benefits the Library.
 Ye Olde Warwick Book Shoppe is the bookseller for the event.

-The 2017 Warwick Children’s Book Festival will be held on Saturday, October 7 from 11am-4pm on Railroad Avenue.
+The 2018 Warwick Children’s Book Festival will be held on Saturday, October 6 from 11am-4pm on Railroad Avenue.
 (Rain location: Warwick Valley Middle School – 225 West Street, Warwick.)
+CLICK HERE for the Festival Activity Schedule.
 Admission is free and the Festival is open to all the young at heart.
 Join fellow readers to celebrate children’s literacy, share a love of the written word, discover new books, talk with those who create them, and have your book purchases autographed.
-Nearly 1,500 visitors attended the Festival in 2016.
+Nearly 2,000 visitors attended the Festival in 2017.
 The Festival will again bring the community and visitors together in the heart of the Village of Warwick, surrounded by charming shops, galleries, and family-friendly cafes, and close to apple orchards and family farms.
 In the event of rain, the Festival will be held at the Warwick Valley Middle School.

 We are delighted to welcome back the beloved Uncle Brothers Band.
 Singer-songwriter Tom Gardner and Warwick bassist Barry Wiesenfeld will perform a lively, interactive concert for children outdoors on Railroad Green (or indoors at Warwick Valley Middle School, if it’s raining) at 12:00pm.
 Preview the Uncle Brothers here and invite a friend to the concert!
 Feel free to bring a blanket, towel or lawn chair to sit on.

-Enjoy these short chats with several of the beloved authors and illustrators who participated in the 2015 Festival:
+Enjoy these short chats with several of the beloved authors and illustrators who participated in a recent Festival: